 Defining Wealthy: The 5 Steps to Financial Freedom

-So this week I want to define wealthy and give you a 5 step cycle to financial freedom.
+So this week I want to define wealth and give you a 5 step cycle to financial freedom.

 This cycle will show you where you are on the path, and also help demystify what it means to be wealthy…